- 6 min read

 - Outsourced vs. in-house employment

 Python developer salaries vary significantly depending on where developers are located.
-We collected and compared Glassdoor’s Python Developer salaries (including only “high” or “very high confidence” figures, based on recency and volume).
+Hence, we collected and compared Glassdoor’s Python Developer annual salaries (including only “high” or “very high confidence” figures, based on recency and volume).

 US and West > East